-Stunned after experiencing the phenomenon herself, filmmaker Ashley Maria examines a situation today’s millennial woman finds herself in when she begins her career: an outdated workplace system of bias and opposition against women.
 Bringing in the experiences of other millennials like her, Ashley asks experts and achieving women how we all can take control of our careers in a backwards system.
-The film then offers solutions for how we can empower change for the next generation of pioneering women.
+Watching Ashley apply the lessons she’s learned, we are brought back to how it all starts, and learn how women and men can instigate change for the next generation of pioneering women.

 Our story begins with Ashley, an ambitious woman, who grew up knowing that if she worked hard enough, then she could achieve anything.
 For years, she dreamed about being behind a camera – making films that made people laugh and inspired people to think about the world around them.
 With several short films and prestigious awards under her belt (including a Director’s Guild of America award), at the age of 26, Ashley walked on stage to receive her master’s degree in Cinematic Arts.
 It was 2012 and Ashley was well on her way to accomplishing her dream of being a director in Hollywood.